lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 OCaml features an exception mechanism.
-Developers can define their own exceptions using the `exception` keyword, whose syntax is similar to constructors definition.
+Developers can define their own exceptions using the `exception` keyword, whose syntax is similar to the constructors’ definition.
 For instance,

 ```ocaml
 exception Foo of int * bool